Tax

 When you are accepted onto this scheme HMRC will write to either your tenant or letting agent to inform them that they do not need to make any tax deductions from their rental payments.

-But its not all good news.
+Most landlords appreciate this, but its not all good news.

 You are then obligated to complete an annual self assessment tax return, which in turn means you don’t just have one form to fill out.
 You’ll have at least two, but in many cases more.
 How much actual work is involved will depend on exactly how you go about completing your self assessment.